timothylimyl/Vision-Backbone/readme.md

 the vision backbone networks proposed by the research community, we too can formulate our own ideas and do better engineering work instead of treating the outcome of research papers as plug and play.

-My core focus will be figuring the inspiration of the paper, the core contribution made and the implementation in code.
+My core focus will be studying the inspiration of the paper, the core contribution made and the implementation in code.

 ## Vision Backbones through the years